ssimono/share/README.md

     # If your public folder is accessible via a prefix (e.g http://127.0.0.1/my-prefix)
     SHARE_URL_PATH='/'

     # You can specify which network interface you want the link to be generated from.
-If empty will output every possible url.
+    # If empty, will output every possible url.
 Run `ifconfig` to get a list of your interfaces
     SHARE_INTERFACE=''

-    # If set to true, will add a '.txt' extension to the shared url so browser can display it right away.
+    # If set to true, will add a '.txt' extension to the shared url so browser can
+    # display it right away.
 It won't do it for binary files
     AUTO_TEXT=false